All Students

 Join LVHS clubs and activities to build character and making the most of your education!

-Lenape Valley Clubs Pages are linked here
+Lenape Valley Clubs Pages are linked here!

 Junior ROTC